LamaAni/infer/README.md

-# A CLI tool with file/object configuration
+# An advanced cli generator for NodeJs

-This engine allows for the efficient, object centric auto generated command line interface, which allows one to save and load the configuration from a file.
+An efficient, object centric auto generated command line interface.

 Package includes:

 1. Cli engine, and supporting classes.
 2. Internal logger with contexts, common timestamp generation and a colors.
 3. [VSCode snippets](vscode_snippets.json)
+4. Load and save configuration from/to file.

 ## BETA